Benjamin15122/moon-flask/pages/people/tianxiaogu/index.md

 }
 @inproceedings{li_effectively_2016,
-  author    = {Qiwei Li and Yanyan Jiang and Tianxiao Gu and Chang Xu and Jun Ma and Xiaoxing Ma and Jian L{\"u}}, title     = {Effectively manifesting concurrency bugs in Android apps}, booktitle = {Proceedings of the 23rd Asia-Pacific Software Engineering Conference (APSEC)}, pages     = {to appear}, year      = {2016},
+  author    = {Qiwei Li and Yanyan Jiang and Tianxiao Gu and Chang Xu and Jun Ma and Xiaoxing Ma and Jian L{\"u}}, title     = {Effectively Manifesting Concurrency Bugs in Android Apps}, booktitle = {Proceedings of the 23rd Asia-Pacific Software Engineering Conference (APSEC)}, pages     = {to appear}, year      = {2016},
 }
 @inproceedings{gu_improving_2016,
-  author    = {Tianxiao Gu and Zelin Zhao and Xiaoxing Ma and Chang Xu and Chun Cao and Jian L{\"u}}, title     = {Improving reliability of dynamic software updating using runtime recovery}, booktitle = {Proceedings of the 23rd Asia-Pacific Software Engineering Conference (APSEC)}, pages     = {to appear}, year      = {2016},
+  author    = {Tianxiao Gu and Zelin Zhao and Xiaoxing Ma and Chang Xu and Chun Cao and Jian L{\"u}}, title     = {Improving Reliability of Dynamic Software Updating Using Runtime Recovery}, booktitle = {Proceedings of the 23rd Asia-Pacific Software Engineering Conference (APSEC)}, pages     = {to appear}, year      = {2016},
 }
 @inproceedings{zhao_cure_2016,
-  author    = {Zelin Zhao and Tianxiao Gu and Xiaoxing Ma and Chang Xu and Jian L{\"u}}, title     = {CURE: Automated patch generation for dynamic software update}, booktitle = {Proceedings of the 23rd Asia-Pacific Software Engineering Conference (APSEC)}, pages     = {to appear}, year      = {2016},
+  author    = {Zelin Zhao and Tianxiao Gu and Xiaoxing Ma and Chang Xu and Jian L{\"u}}, title     = {CURE: Automated Patch Generation for Dynamic Software Update}, booktitle = {Proceedings of the 23rd Asia-Pacific Software Engineering Conference (APSEC)}, pages     = {to appear}, year      = {2016},